 Cameron is a somewhat small city located in the state of Missouri.
 With a population of 7,352 people and two associated neighborhoods, Cameron is the 93rd largest community in Missouri.

-As is often the case in a small city, Cameron doesn't have a public transportation system that people use for their commute.
+Cameron is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Cameron with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.78% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Cameron is quite a bit lower than the national average among all cities of 21.84%: just 12.78% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Cameron in 2022 was $24,752, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $99,008 for a family of four.
 However, Cameron contains both very wealthy and poor people as well.